tomgrek/hackathon-skeleton/README.md

 * Front-end is built in Javascript (JSX) using React (React adds a bit of JS to your user's website download, but there really isn't much for you to learn, and webapps become simpler to write - change a variable somewhere and automatically the DOM is updated in the client.)
 * Redux for centralized state management.
 (Redux enforces some 'good' coding styles, but more importantly, centralizes the state of your app - useful because with many components each having their own local state, using & debugging React can begin to feel like pushing spaghetti up a hill.)
+* React Router for client-side routing, especially good for single page apps.
+It simplifies routing quite a bit.
+Server-side routing is still there too, for REST end-points (for example).
+This does not allow you to time-travel, i.e. undo user actions that were dispatched with Redux.
+For that, use [react-router-redux](https://www.npmjs.com/package/react-router-redux).
 * Has SASS for compiling CSS (Writing CSS -- styling websites -- is complex, repetitive, and random.
 SASS helps a bit.)
 * Uses Mongo at the backend, providing a database (All non-static websites require a db)
 * Has Mocha, Chai, and Zombie for automated tests - back-end *and* front-end!
 (Tests are considered good practice.
 They are especially useful when you're working with other people and integrating their code.)